ezra-bible-app/node-sword-interface/README.md

     - CURL library with development headers
     - CMake (for building the SWORD library)

+Below you find the OS-specific instructions for installing the dependencies.

 ### Install dependencies on Linux

 These installation instructions are working on Debian/Ubuntu based Linux distributions.